Last updated: 2019!

 Here are my tips on getting the most out of your screenings:

 - When you make your initial list, pick your priorities.
 Are you going to TCMFF for the guests?
 To see your favorites?
-Or to try and find new discoveries?
+Do you want to see digital, 35mm, or nitrate?
+Or do you want to try and find new discoveries?
 How you rank these things will determine what you want to get out of it.

 - If it’s your first time to the festival, try a variety of venues.
 While it’s comforting to stay in the same place or just hit the major theaters, getting to experience all the sights and sound of the festival means really stretching.
 I make sure to always catch at least one poolside showing, for example, and one showing in the TCL Chinese IMAX.
 They’re very different experiences, but also very special.

 - Remember: not every venue is next to one another.
-If you’re going to a show at the Egyptian or especially the Arclight, budget in the walking time from the Roosevelt/Hollywood & Highland area, especially if you think you’ll be cutting it close on an essential screening on the way back.
+If you’re going to a show at the Egyptian, Legion Hall or especially the Arclight, budget in the walking time from the Roosevelt/Hollywood & Highland area, especially if you think you’ll be cutting it close on an essential screening on the way back.

 - Pick one showing of the day you absolutely can’t miss, but otherwise be flexible.
 I know I harp on this, but many of my best experiences at TCMFF have been spur of the moment deals.
 That’s why I remain flexible; it’s better to stay healthy and have fun than to be at a midnight show and praying for your own death.